John Ryle (manufacturer)

-John Ryle (October 22, 1817 – November 6, 1887) was an English-born silk manufacturer, best known for being the "father of the United States silk industry".
-He was the Mayor of Paterson, New Jersey from 1869 to 1870.
+John Ryle (October 22, 1817 – November 6, 1887) was the Mayor of Paterson, New Jersey from 1869 to 1870.
+An English-born silk manufacturer, he was best known for being the "father of the United States silk industry".

-Born in Bollington, Macclesfield, Cheshire, England, Ryle started working in the silk mills of his native town at the age of five, where he a "bobbin boy".
+Born in Bollington, Macclesfield, Cheshire, England, Ryle started working in the silk mills of his native town at the age of five, where he was a "bobbin boy".
 His family had been involved in the silk industry for generations, and his two eldest brothers, Reuben and William Ryle, were England's largest manufacturers of silk.

 Early life

 John Ryle was one of seventeen children born to Peter and Sarah (Brunt) Ryle.
 Only five of the children lived to maturity: Reuben, William, Sarah, John, and Peter Jr.

 John Ryle's father died in 1820, when John was three years old, and his mother's death four years later left him and his siblings orphans.
 Until he came of age, he worked in various silk mills in and about Macclesfield.
 Ryle sailed to the United States from Liverpool on 1 March 1839, with the intention of staking out business for his two brothers and seeing how the silk industry was progressing in America.
 He did not intend at first to remain in the country.

 When Ryle arrived in 1839, silk was not manufactured to any great extent in the United States.
 The multicaulis fever was then at its height, and America promised to be the silk-producing country of the world.
 One of those most largely interested in this multicaulis speculation was Samuel Whitmarsh of Northampton, Massachusetts.
 This gentleman had a small silk mill, and Ryle went there and obtained employment.
 His work here, however, was short-lived, for in that same year the multicaulis speculation collapsed, and his employer, Mr. Whitmarsh, was ruined in the crash that followed.

 John Ryle then returned to New York and for a short time imported the products of the looms of his brothers in England and carried on the business of importing and selling in a small way at the corner of Maiden Lane and William Streets.